Markovian Quantum Neuroevolution for Machine Learning

-For images with $16 \times 16$ pixels, we need eight qubits to encode each input sample and for convenience we also use an additional qubit to output the results of the binary classification.
+For images with $16 \times 16$ pixels, we need eight qubits to encode each input sample, and for convenience, we also use an additional qubit to output the results of the binary classification.
 Thus, the ansatz circuit we aim to design is a nine-qubit variation circuit.
-Applying the graph-encoding method for nine-qubit circuits and supposing that controlled-$R_x$ gates act only on adjacent qubits, we obtain $6688$ gate-blocks and the corresponding directed graph has $6688$ nodes.
-Based on the connection rules, we compute the adjacency matrix and apply the MQNE algorithm with hyperparameters set as $(n_i,t_i,l,l')=(5,1,5,2)$.
-Our results are summarized in Fig. \ref{fig:MNIST}.
-In Fig. \ref{fig:MNIST}(a), we randomly choose the initial variational parameters when training the generated quantum classifiers at each generation.
-The MQNE algorithm outputs a quantum circuit with fitness (accuracy) $96\%$ at the sixth generation.
-The corresponding path for this circuit on the directed graph reads $ [4257 \rightarrow 6687 \rightarrow 1345 \rightarrow 5029 \rightarrow 1859 \rightarrow 914 \rightarrow 3777 \rightarrow 6244 \rightarrow 2433 \rightarrow 4797 \rightarrow 569 \rightarrow 2054 \rightarrow 4261 \rightarrow 3681 \rightarrow 4769 \rightarrow 6200] $, where the numbers denotes the labels of the nodes of the graph.
-In Fig. \ref{fig:MNIST}(b), we plot the average accuracy and loss for both the training and validation datasets as a function of the number of epochs during the training process.
-After training, the performance of this quantum classifier is also tested on the testing dataset and a accuracy of $96\%$ is obtained.
-Fig.\ref{fig:MNIST} (c) and (d) are analogous to Fig.\ref{fig:MNIST} (a) and (b) respectively, but with fixed initial parameters during the training process.
-We find that fixing the initial parameters would lead to a more stable improvement of the performance for next generation classifiers.
+Applying the graph-encoding method and supposing that controlled-$R_x$ gates act only on adjacent qubits, we obtain $6688$ gate blocks and the corresponding directed graph has $6688$ nodes.
+Based on the connection rules, we compute the adjacency matrix and apply the MQNE algorithm with hyperparameters set as $(n_i,t_i,l,l')=(10,1,5,2)$.
+Our results are summarized in Fig.~\ref{fig:MNIST}.
+In Fig.~\ref{fig:MNIST}(a), we randomly choose the initial variational parameters for single-qubit rotation gates when training the generated quantum classifiers at each generation.
+The MQNE algorithm outputs a quantum circuit with fitness (accuracy) $97\%$ at the sixth generation, whose circuit structure is explicitly shown within the Supplemental Material \cite{Note1}.
+The corresponding path for this circuit on the directed graph reads $ [6687 \rightarrow 3969 \rightarrow 4418 \rightarrow 1321 \rightarrow 6319 \rightarrow 2817 \rightarrow 5933 \rightarrow 859 \rightarrow 2183 \rightarrow 5160 \rightarrow 4641 \rightarrow 4097 \rightarrow 4388 \rightarrow 2305 \rightarrow 4388] $, where the numbers denote the labels of the nodes of the graph.
+In Fig.~\ref{fig:MNIST}(b), we plot the average accuracy and loss for both the training and validation datasets as a function of epochs during the training process.
+After training, the performance of this quantum classifier is also tested on the testing dataset and an accuracy of $97\%$ is obtained.
+Fig.\ref{fig:MNIST} (c) and (d) are analogous to Fig.\ref{fig:MNIST} (a) and (b), respectively, but with fixed initial parameters for single-qubit rotation gates during the training process.
+We find that fixing the initial parameters would lead to a more stable improvement of the performance for next-generation classifiers.